CONFIDENTIAL — FOR SELECTED PARTNERING CENTRES ONLY

 Independent centres cannot offer career progression or brand prestige.
 Top teachers leave for schools or start their own centres, resulting in more competition in the industry.

-Partner centres retain operational independence but adopt the brand’s, curriculum, and standards — with a SGD 10,000 onboarding grant.
+Partner centres retain operational independence but adopt the brand’s logo etc, curriculum, and standards — with a SGD 10,000 onboarding grant.

 Partner Centre Onboarding